Right Ascension:6 hours

 Binary Star System

 White Subgiant Star

 Camelopardalis is an extremely faint constellation with no stars brighter than magnitude 4.
 The brightest star in the constellation is Beta Camelopardalis with a visual magnitude of only 4.02.
 It is a yellow supergiant star located about 1,000 light years from Earth.
 The second brightest star is known as CS Camelopardalis.
 It is a binary star system with a combined magnitude of 4.21.
 It lies approximately 3,000 light years away.
 The third brightest star is Alpha Camelopardalis with a magnitude of only 4.29.
 It is a blue supergiant star located about 6,000 light years from Earth.

 Camelopardalis contains no Messier objects but it does contain a few notable deep-sky objects.
 NGC 2403 is an intermediate spiral galaxy that contains several prominent nebulas.
 NGC 1502 is an open star cluster located at the end of the formation known as Kemble’s Cascade.
 It contains about 45 stars.
 NGC 1569 is a dwarf irregular galaxy that contains two visible star clusters.
 IC 342 is an intermediate spiral galaxy that appears face-on to our line of sight.
+Its is also called The Hidden Galaxy because its location in dusty areas near the galactic equator makes it difficult to observe.
 These objects are extremely dim and can only be seen in large telescopes.

 the Hubble Space Telescope

 seen by the Hubble Space Telescope